-Chip ‘n Dale: Rescue Rangers Age Rating for Kids?
+Chip ‘n Dale: Rescue Rangers Movie Age Rating for Kids

 Gravitating towards young audiences and families with multiple CGI and animated movie stylings along with fast paced action, hokey over-acting and lots of cameos, hunting for Disney Easter Eggs, and funny movie/pop culture references, your family (young and older children) will all find something that appeals to every stage of life, and every generation.

-What age is recommended to watch Chip ‘n Dale: Rescue Rangers movie?
+The 2022 Chip ‘n Dale: Rescue Rangers movie is rated PG for “mild action and rude/suggestive humor.”
 I was really hopeful for this new Chip ‘n Dale Rescue Rangers movie.
 But despite the new PG rating settings on Disney+, I don’t think this Rescue Rangers film will have parents in an uproar like the Turning Red movie.

 These 2 gumshoes are NOT picking up the slack.
 There’s a reason why the new Chip ‘n Dale: Rescue Rangers movie went directly to Disney+ and NOT to the theaters.
 And the story plot shows.
 Messy story, chaotic visuals, little humor despite the comedic talent, and too many Disney/pop culture Easter Eggs to count, it didn’t feel like a fun, energetic family-friendly movie, but a zig zag, Dramamine-infused walk down memory lane.
 Not exactly comeback criteria but a reach for a desperate 90’s resurgence, this 2022 Chip ‘n Dale Rescue Rangers reboot feels like a forced sequel attempt instead of a 30-year loved on, intelligent, thoughtful effort that balances nostalgia and new Rescue Rangers fandom excitement.
 I’m not proud to admit it; I actually fell asleep and had to watch this movie AGAIN.